npmurphy/MineClone2/README.md

 This game is currently in **alpha** stage.
 It is playable, but unfinished, many bugs are to be expected.
-Backwards-compability is *not* guaranteed, updating your world might cause small and big bugs (such as “missing node” errors or even crashes).
+Backwards-compability is *not* guaranteed, updating your world might cause small and big bugs (such as "missing node" errors or even crashes).

 The following main features are available: